Choosing The Best Portable Air Compressor For Car Tires

 The numbers designate certain measurements of the tire, which we won't go into here.

 If you are interested in knowing exactly what these numbers mean, Goodyear has a good explanation of this.

-Once you've located your tire specifications, you can 'plug' this information into this online calculator (three blank boxes in the left column titled 'Tire Calculator').
+Once you've located your specifications, you can 'plug' this information into this online calculator (three blank boxes in the left column titled 'Tire Calculator').

-Once you've entered the correct information into the three boxes and click the 'calculate' button, the tire diameter will be displayed.
+Once you've entered the correct information into the three boxes and click the 'calculate' button, the diameter will be displayed.

 Press-On Chuck Or Twist-On Air Chuck?